lparolari/work-hours-counter/README.md

+# WARNING!
+**This project is deprecated.**

+See the project implementation at https://github.com/lparolari/work-pay-calculator.

 # work-hours-counter
 This sheet can be used to pin down the work hours with the automatic calculation of some cost and the total profit.